What's New

 Temporary Flow Monitoring

-In 2024 the District continues to work on plant upgrade projects as well as odor control projects.
+In 2024 the District completed work on plant upgrade projects as well as odor control projects.

-A list of projects that the District expects to complete in 2024 are:
+A list of projects that the District completed in 2024 are:

 2024 Projects